StevenMayher/432-2022/projectB/proposal_plans.md

 Project 29 | Aaron Fletcher
 -------: | :-------------------
-Title | Exploring Common Observations in Outpatient Dietetics Source | [NHANES data](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2017) from 2017-18 Public | Yes
+Title | Exploring Common Observations in Outpatient Dietetics (**Email me about this title**) Source | [NHANES data](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2017) from 2017-18 Public | Yes
-Model 1 | A linear model fit using a Bayesian engine Out 1 | Glycohemoglobin (%).
+Model 1 | A linear model fit using a Bayesian engine Out 1 | LDL Cholesterol.
-RQ 1 | Can serum triglycerides, systolic blood pressure, or age accurately predict serum glycohemoglobin?
+RQ 1 | Can serum triglycerides, glycohemoglobin, or age accurately predict LDL cholesterol?
-Model 2 | A logistic model fit using a Bayesian engine Out 2 | Whether or not a subject reported that they worried whether or not they would run out of food before they got money to buy more.
-(A three-category variable restated in just two categories.)
+Model 2 | A model for a multi-categorical outcome
+Out 2 | Whether or not a subject reported that they worried whether or not they would run out of food before they got money to buy more.
+(A three-category variable.)
 RQ 2 | Can systolic blood pressure, serum glycohemoglobin, or smoking (yes/no) accurately predict whether or not a subject reports that they worried whether or not they would run out of food before they got money to buy more?
-Samples | 2023 in Model 1,
+Samples | 2103 in each
-Status | **REVISION REQUESTED**.
-Why NHANES 2017-18 rather than 2019-20?
-In model 1, why does it make sense to use a linear model for a percentage, that must fall within a specific range of values?
-More importantly, you really need to select one outcome that isn't either binary or quantitative, and with NHANES you have an immense array of options in this regard.
-I want to see you demonstrate the ability to build at least one model (I'd have preferred two, but I'll settle for one) for a different type of outcome than you used in Project A. The obvious option is to **not** simplify the categories in outcome 2 down to two categories, but instead use all three, although this does require that you have at least, say, 200 subjects in each of the three groups.
-Please specify the predictors you plan to use in each case, making sure that there are at least two predictors in each model that are not part of the other model.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)